Top 20 Colorful Festivals of Rajasthan

 12. Summer Festival - Mount Abu

-The “Summer Festival” which is held in Mount Abu is a perfect treat for music, art and culture lover.
-The highlight of this festival is ‘Sham-e-Qawwali’, a much foreseen musical show where famous qawwali singers entice the audience, along with ballad singing, traditional procession followed by various folk dance styles of Gair, Ghoomar and Daph and variety of sporting events and competitions like Skating Race, Boat Race, Horse Race, Tug-of-War, Panihari Matka Race, Deepdan and dazzling fireworks make it a one-of-its-kind experience.
+The “Summer Festival”, which is held in Mount Abu, is a perfect treat for music, art, and culture lovers.
+The highlight of this festival is ‘Sham-e-Qawwali’, a much foreseen musical show where famous qawwali singers entice the audience, along with ballad singing, traditional procession followed by various folk dance styles of Gair, Ghoomar, and Daph, and a variety of sporting events and competitions like Skating Race, Boat Race, Horse Race, Tug-of-War, Panihari Matka Race, Deepdan, and dazzling fireworks make it a one-of-a-kind experience.

 13. Dhulandi Festival